melishadev/Kaggle-s-New-York-Stock-Exchange-S-P-500-dataset/README.md

 ## Summary

 In this project, we analyze real life data from the New York Stock Exchange.
-This is a Udacity prohect where they created a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.
+This is a Udacity project where they created a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.
 Udacity have created a smaller subset of the data and that will be using for the project, which is downloaded from kaggle. https://www.kaggle.com/dgawlik/nyse

 ## The solution Excel file has the main data used for the project is on the first sheet and rest of the sheets are solution.